GuerrieroLab/HR-APM-Paper/README.md

 ## Relationship between estrogen receptor signaling and immune evasion

-This repository contains codes used for a manuscript, "An estrogen receptor signaling transcriptional program linked to immune evasion in human hormone receptor-positive breast cancer"
+This repository contains codes used for a manuscript, Shimada *et al.*, **"An estrogen receptor signaling transcriptional program linked to immune evasion in human hormone receptor-positive breast cancer"**
- (Shimada, *et al.*).

 Note:
 Certain paths were set in `.Rprofile` file, which is not shared in this repository.